Mail-in voting changes could play a decisive role in these swing states

 Arizona

-Following the 2020 presidential election, Arizona enacted several laws changing vote-by-mail process and procedures.
+Following the 2020 presidential election, Arizona enacted several laws changing the vote-by-mail process and procedures.

 Many of these laws won’t go into effect until 2023 and beyond, however, a law that will be in effect requires mail ballots missing signatures to be thrown out if they are not fixed by 7 p.m. on Election Day.

-The law codifies what for many precincts in the state was already commonplace, however some precincts previously granted a “cure period” for missing signatures.
+The law codifies what for many precincts in the state was already commonplace.
+However, some precincts were previously granted a “cure period” for missing signatures.

-Arizona will still have a 5-day cure period for mailed ballots on which the signature does not match the voter’s signature on file.
+Arizona will still have a five-day cure period for mailed ballots on which the signature does not match the voter’s signature on file.

 The bill making the changes, S.B.
 1003, was heavily litigated but ultimately upheld by Arizona’s 9th Circuit Court.

-Liz Avore, senior adviser for the nonprofit Voting Rights Lab, said that the law would disenfranchise voters and be particularly harmful to Indigenous voters in Arizona — a constituency that leaned liberal in 2020, according to precinct level data.
+Liz Avore, a senior adviser for the nonprofit Voting Rights Lab, said that the law would disenfranchise voters and be particularly harmful to Indigenous voters in Arizona — a constituency that leaned liberal in 2020, according to precinct-level data.

-“A lot of these ballots are going to be coming in, you know, on Election Day or just before Election Day, and so requiring voters to fix the problem by 7 p.m. on Election Day is obviously going to exclude a lot of voters,” said Avore.
+“A lot of these ballots are going to be coming in, you know, on Election Day or just before Election Day, and so requiring voters to fix the problem by 7 p.m. on Election Day is obviously going to exclude a lot of voters,” Avore said.

 Arizona has a number of closely watched races pitting Trump-backed election deniers against more moderate Democratic candidates in the increasingly purple state.